rcbops/rpc-openstack/rpcd/etc/openstack_deploy/README.rst

    project that are overridden and become the default values for RPCO deployments.
 This file should not be modified by deployers.

-``user_rpco_variables_defaults.yml``
-   This file contains RPCO variables that are exclusive to the RPCO playbooks and roles, such as ``rpc\_maas`` and ``rpc-support``.
-The values defined in this file are used by default for RPCO deployments.
-This file should not be modified by deployers.

 ``user_osa_variables_overrides.yml``
    Any OpenStack-Ansible variable that needs to be overridden by the deployer can be specified in this file.